JOPLIN, Mo. - RELEASE FROM MISSOURI SOUTHERN ATHLETICS:

 Lions On Radio: The Lions will partner with Fox Sports Joplin this year as Southern can now be heard on three separate FM stations, as well as an AM station.
 Fox Sports Joplin will air the Lions' games on 101.3 and 101.7 FM, as well as AM 1560.
 MSSU's KXMS 88.7 will also simulcast the games giving the Lions a larger reach in the four-states than they've ever had.

-Tough League/Region: The MIAA has two teams in the coaches top 25 this week.
-Northwest Missouri is 6th, while Fort Hays State is 11th.
-The Super Region Three, which the Lions are a part of, has three teams in the top ten and has four teams in the top 25.
-There are 19 teams total that are either ranked or receiving votes in the poll from the region.
+Tough League/Region: The MIAA has three teams in the coaches top 25 this week.
+Northwest Missouri is 7th, while Central Missouri is 21st and Pittsburg State is 23rd.
+The Super Region Three, which the Lions are a part of, has four teams in the top ten and has eight teams in the top 25.
+There are 15 teams total that are either ranked or receiving votes in the poll from the region.

 Lions On TV: Missouri Southern's KGCS will air every Lions home game live this year during the season.
 They will also re-broadcast the games on Sunday evenings at 7 pm.